Google Search Operators -- 8 Popular and Useful Commands

 - If you are trying to rank higher for specific keywords, you know which pages will have the best chance

 - If you are organizing content for specific buyer personas, you can sort through the pieces you have written related to different keywords that persona would find relevant

 - If you are running a paid advertising campaign for a specific keyword, you know which pages on your site will be most relevant to the people who click on the ad.

-As powerful as these operators can be, BrightEdge takes this analysis to the next level.
+As powerful as Google search operators can be, BrightEdge takes this analysis to the next level.
 While Site: will show you your pages indexed that day, BrightEdge visualizes this data in the Coverage Report, providing historical indexation insight into both your website and your competitors.